Find out more about our instructors below.

 Christopher’s out door training and interest continued with the Air Cadets and the Duke of Edinburgh’s Award.
 He obtained Bronze, Silver and Gold awards by the age of 17.

-Christopher believes that Bushcraft is the practical process of learning from the environment you find yourself in, adapting the knowledge and training you have to it and living comfortably in it by becoming part of that environment.
-Bushcraft is not all about carrying round big knives but using the appropriate tool for the job at hand in a safe manner whilst ensuring that as little impact is made on the land as possible.
+Christopher believes that Bushcraft is the practical process of learning from the environment you find yourself in, adapting the knowledge and training you have to it and living comfortably in it.
+Bushcraft is not about carrying round big knives and looking like Rambo but learning how to choose and then use the appropriate tool for the job at hand in a safe manner.
+Christopher teaches a policy of leave no trace in all of his activities ensuring that as little impact is made on the land as possible.

 Christopher volunteered as an Assistant Ranger on Frensham common and then went on to gain formal qualifications in Applied Biology specializing in plant sciences and Horticulture from N.E.S.C.O.T and Merrist Wood respectively.
 Christopher has continued his training with a “Forest School Level 3 Qualification from Bridgwater college ”and the “Level 4 Certificate in Bushcraft Leadership” with John Ryder’s “Woodcraft School” in West Sussex.